iamkirankumaryadav/ETL/SAP SLT.md

 ## SAP Landscape Transformation Replication Server (SLT)

 - A data replication tool that enables real-time data synchronization between SAP and non-SAP systems.
-- It is part of the SAP Business Technology Platform (BTP) and helps organizations to consolidate and integrate data from various sources into a centralized data repository.
+- It is part of the SAP Business Technology Platform (BTP) and helps organizations consolidate and integrate data from various sources into a centralized data repository.

 ### **Key Features of SAP SLT:**

 1. **Real-time Data Replication:**
-- Replicates data in real time, ensuring that target systems are always up-to-date with the latest changes in source systems.
+- Replicates data in real-time, ensuring that target systems are always up-to-date with the latest changes in source systems.

 2. **Bidirectional Data Replication:**
 - Replicate data in both directions, enabling two-way data synchronization between systems.